satchel inv line hider line hider line hider line hider line hider line hider line hider

 Let's try another.

-"The same thing happened in the Lizard Shaker, whose mountains braved me from a fact.
+"The same thing happened in the Lizard Shaker, whose mountains braved me, braved me berated.
 It was solvant: a heartbeat of reason.
-Only a heathgrove longshot to proffer the enticing canticleers, to the eaveless uncharted who kept reviling clustered narcisits."
+Only a heathgrove longshot to proffer her abjurers, to the eaveless uncharted who kept reviling clustered noises."

 Hm.
 Do you think the labyrinth just generated junk text to fill the books because it understands that books should have text?